keygen-sh/typed_params/README.md

 #### Polymorphic parameter

-***Currently, this option is only utilized by the JSONAPI formatter.
-Define a polymorphic parameter, used when formatting JSONAPI relationships.***
+_Note: currently, this option is only utilized by the JSONAPI formatter._

+Define a polymorphic parameter.
+Actual behavior will vary based on the formatter being used.

 ```ruby
 format :jsonapi